pvd232/princeton-algo-2/assignment2/readme.txt

    passes of the function will eventually fill out the array anyway.
 This was especially true for the colors and energies cache arrays.

 1. I reimplemented by adj func from returning an ArrayList<Integer> to return int[], dynamically choosing between len 2 and len 3.
+   I also refactored the directions array creation to be a static variable, such that it would not be created each time the adj func was called.

 2. I was previously storing the path energy sum (distTo) and path pixels (edgeTo) as 1D primitive int arrays.
 This required computing the 2D index whenever reading / writing to the array in the sp function.
 To avoid this, I traded time for memory